Integrating AI software configurations in your homelab

 Troubleshooting tips:

-• If the model server fails to allocate GPU memory, check driver/CUDA mismatch and container runtime.
+• If the model server fails to allocate GPU memory, check the driver/CUDA mismatch and the container runtime.
 Rebuild the container with compatible CUDA libraries.

 • For intermittent timeouts, inspect reverse proxy logs and service logs with journalctl or docker logs.

 Keep a short incident playbook for common failure modes.
-The playbook should include commands to collect logs, commands to restart services, and rollback steps to the last known-good container tag.
+Include commands to collect logs, commands to restart services, and rollback steps to the last known-good container tag.

 • Keep configurations codified and versioned.
 That makes rollbacks predictable.